tkoopman/psCheckPoint/Examples/GroupSync/README.md

 * For when you cannot use Application Control / URL Filtering but need to create IP base firewall rules

 ## Office365_Group_Sync.ps1
-This script will create/sync all Office 365 product groups with the XML source, Microsoft maintains.
+This script will create/sync all Office 365 product groups with the lists Microsoft maintains.

 ## Azure_Group_Sync.ps1
-This script will create/sync all region groups with the XML source, Microsoft maintains.
+This script will create/sync all region groups with the lists Microsoft maintains.

 ## AWS_Group_Sync.ps1
 This script will create/sync all region groups with the output of Get-AWSPublicIpAddressRange from Amazon AWS Powershell toolkit.